grafana/grafana/docs/sources/http_api/markdown.md

 POST /api/admin/users/{user_id}/logout
 ```

-If you are running Grafana Enterprise and have Fine-grained access control enabled, you need to have a permission with action `users.logout` and scope `global:users:*`.
+If you are running Grafana Enterprise and have Fine-grained access control enabled, you need to have a permission with action `users.logout` and scope `global.users:*`.

 #### Security Requirements